brentmc79/role_fu/README.markdown

 	has_role_fu :do_stuff => [:author, :reader],
 				:do_editor_stuff => :editor,
 				:do_admin_stuff => {:only => :admin},
-				:do_system_stuff => :system_admin
+				:do_system_stuff => :system_admin,
+				:user_alias => :active_account

 This allows authors, readers, or anyone with a higher role to do_stuff.
 Editors or higher can do_editor_stuff.
 Only admins can do_admin_stuff.
 Using the :only option explicity states the accepted role and DOESN'T take into account the role hierarchy.
 In other words, admins can do admin stuff, but the parent role system_admin can't.

-So basically your options for each action are a symbol representing a single role, an array of roles, or a hash with the :only key and role values.
-Also, not declaring authorizations for an action will allow it to accept any role.
+The :user_alias option tells role_fu to retrieve the "user" by calling the :active_account method, rather than the default :current_user.

 Copyright (c) 2009 Brent Collier, released under the MIT license